muzy/MicroMoody/README.md

 Otherwise, see [vusb-i2c](https://github.com/derf/vusb-i2c) for a general-purpose USB-I2C tool based on VUSB.

-## recognizing the firmware state
+## determining the firmware state

-At the time of this writing, a newly flashed MicroMoody with default address will run the RGB blink mode (starting with yellow), while a newly flashed MicroMoody with only the addresses changed and no mode set will run in rgb fading mode (starting with green).
+A newly flashed MicroMoody will pulse RGB colors (red -> off -> yellow -> off -> ...).

+After the address has been set, it will pulse yellow / cyan depending on the payload address bits (see command 241).

 ## I2C master operation

+NOT SUPPORTED RIGHT NOW.

 When compiled with -DI2CMASTER (disabled by default), the MicroMoody will act as I2C bus master.
 After each transition (after half the time until the next